joey11121/DIP_Final/README.md

 ### p2pnet_test.ipynb
 One of our attempts to implement a new technique (Point-to-point estimation) into the original MCNN architecture.
 Due to implementation difficulties, lack of time and our priorization of other more promising approaches, we stopped working on it

+### DM_MCNN_final.ipynb
+This file includes the 2 final methods we proposed in our final presentation video.
+The first one is Multi-Column Convolutional Neural Network (MCNN) enhanced with a Distribution Matching (DM) technique and address the overfitting problem by data augmentation, drop neuron units,  and decaying learning rate.
+The second method  modifies the structure of CSRNet by adding the dilated kernel.
+It has the best performance  in the ShanghaiTech Crowd dataset.
+You can reproduce the results by running the blocks one by one from top to bottom.